munificent/game-programming-patterns/book/prototype.markdown

 ^code generator-clone

 The generator internally holds a monster.
 This isn't a monster that's running around in the level.
-Instead, it's a hidden monster whose sole purpose is to be used by the generator as a template to stamp out more monsters like itself.
+Instead, it's a hidden monster whose sole purpose is to be used by the generator as a template to stamp out more monsters like itself, sort of like a queen bee who never leaves the hive.

-To create a ghost generator, we just create this prototypical ghost instance, and then create a generator using that prototype.
+To create a ghost generator, we just create a prototypical ghost instance, and then create a generator using that prototype.
 One neat part about this pattern is that it doesn't just clone the *class* of the prototype, it clones its *state* too.
 This means we could make a generator of fast ghosts, or weak ones, or slow ones, just by creating an appropriate prototype ghost.

 It's a neat idea.
 It has a sort of surprising elegance to it, and I can't imagine coming up with it myself.
 So it's great, right?